Last Updated on March 8, 2022 by Admin

-In 2021, we have a population that is increasingly becoming more environmentally conscious.
+In 2022, we have a population increasingly becoming more environmentally conscious.
 More and more aspiring homeowners are looking for sustainable construction materials.
-Eco-friendly houses save on maintenance and utility costs of the property and raise the property’s resale value.
+Eco-friendly houses save on maintenance and utility costs and raise the property’s resale value.
+These are the top 10 sustainable materials you need to look for in 2022.
 We at CostCertified will help you plan your future projects.
-These are the top 10 sustainable materials you need to look for in 2021.

 Bamboo’s popularity has risen in recent years because of its trendy style, especially in furniture.
 But we have used it in construction for many years.
 Bamboo averagely grows faster than other trees, which take years.